 Naturally, the gut is permeable to allow the uptake of water, macro- and micro-nutrients.
 These compounds can cross the gut wall either through the cells or between the cells using active transport pumps or passive diffusion.
 The gut wall can also dump toxins and use this mucous membrane to flush waste.
 When the gaps between the cells become too open and too permeable; all sorts of things can slip through triggering immune and inflammatory activity.
 This is what is referred to as “leaky gut wall”.

-Once the gut is too permeable, endotoxins leak through the gut wall and trigger an immune response, causing local inflammation disrupting digestion, absorption mechanisms and making the gut wall leakier and also a systemic inflammatory cascade which effects the whole body contributing to many disease states.
-Repairing gut permeability through supporting integrity of tight gap junctions can be the most fundamental healing protocol you can ever do to your body to avoid serious illnesses.
+Once the gut is too permeable, endotoxins leak through the gut wall and trigger an immune response, causing local inflammation disrupting digestion, absorption mechanisms and making the gut wall leakier and also a systemic inflammatory cascade which affects the whole body contributes to many disease states.
+Repairing gut permeability through supporting the integrity of tight gap junctions can be the most fundamental healing protocol you can ever do to your body to avoid serious illnesses.

 Glutamine Supplementation for Tight Gap Junction Proteins